NUDelta/ce-platform/README.md

 ## Development Guidelines & Styles
 Please read through and follow these guidelines while contributing code to this project.

+### Dev Tips and Tricks
+- To clear the database and therefore propagate changes to dummy data in `fixture.js`, set the `CLEAR_DB` boolean in `config.js` to 1
+- if notifications stop working, check that production is set to true in config.push.json
+- to see logs in terminal: heroku logs -t --app ce-platform
+- "quote exceed" might mean the quota of the whole db is exceeded, the limit for free is 500MB

+#### Accessing Test Data to Test Participate and Results Views
+For the 4 OCEs used in the CHI 19 study, I made a data dump which has several dummy submissions.
+It will allow you to look at all the participate and results screens to check your views.
+1. Download the data dump from our `ce-platform/mlab-dump` S3 bucket!
+2. Start a meteor server i.e. `meteor`
+3. Start a connection to the database i.e. `meteor mongo`
+4. Restore the data i.e. `mongorestore -h 127.0.0.1 --port 3001 -d meteor ce-dump-avatar-storytimerichpoor-samesituationrich/meteor`
+5. Several accounts were used to create data, like users `nagy` and `bonnie`.
+Their passwords are `password`
+6. If you want to create more data, do so within the app.
+Then use mongodump i.e. `mongodump -h 127.0.0.1 --port 3001 -d meteor`

 ### Javascript
 Refer to the [Airbnb Javascript style guide](https://github.com/airbnb/javascript).
 We're fully into ES6, so make sure you're familiar with using `let` over `var`, `() => {}` function shorthand, and so on.